-Carole Y Johnson has had a truly unique career achieving significant ground-breaking work in the fields of dance education, choreography, institution building and social change.
+Carole Y. Johnson has had a truly unique career achieving significant ground-breaking work in the fields of dance education, choreography, institution building and social change.

 Carole pursued her dream of ballet from early elementary school.
-After graduating from the Philadelphia High School for Girls, Carole went to New York to pursue a career in dance, earning a B.S. at The Juilliard School of Performing Arts in 1963.
-The realities of being a visibly black ballerina in the United States in the 1960s drove Carole towards modern dance and cultural/political activism where she revealed a talent for innovation and organization.
+After graduating from Philadelphia High School for Girls, Carole went to New York to pursue a career in dance, completing her studies at The Juilliard School of Performing Arts in 1963.
+The realities of being a black ballerina in the United States in the 1960s drove Carole towards modern dance and cultural/political activism, where she revealed a talent for innovation and organisation.

 She became a member of the Eleo Pomare Dance Company and at the same time began pioneering work as an arts administrator and organiser in the United States.
 She was a founding member of the Association of Black Choreographers (ABC); established New York City’s Dancemobile; was founder and editor of the dance theatre magazine Feet, the first news publication devoted primarily to dance of and by African American peoples; was the Affiliate Artist for the City of New York in 1970; received the New York State Council for the Arts Fellowship to study dance in Africa; was president of Modern Organization for Dance Evolvement (MODE) which organised and sponsored the First National Congress of Blacks in Dance in cooperation with the Black Music Center, Indiana University Bloomington in 1973.
 More than 400 Dancers as well as black dance icons from throughout the United States attended and participated in this momentous event.
 In addition Ms. Johnson served as a consultant for the New York State Council for the Arts.